 6. The Data Source acknowledges the request

 7. A Notification is sent to the 3PA after an event trigger at the Data Source.
-The 3PA provides the data on the message bus.
+The 3PA publishes the data on the message bus.

-8. When a notification is received in step 7, the Message Framework replicates the Notification if necessary and sends it to 3CA.
-3CA sends the notification to notification endpoint of Data Consumer-1.
+8. When the data is published, the Message bus makes sure all subscribers of the data get the data.
+In this case the only subscriber is a 3CA serving consumer-1..
+This 3CA sends the notification to the notification endpoint of Data Consumer-1.

 9. Data Consumer-2 (eg: NWDAF-2) sends a request for the same Data.
 The message may indicate whether the requested data should be sent to Data Consumer-2, and/or to other Consumers such as Data Repository.